Making a creative design into a trustworthy and marketable product requires undergoing Medical Devices

 f) Cloud Threats

-In the healthcare industry, cyber security refers to safeguarding and securing medical equipment and systems that incorporate digital data or information.
+In the healthcare industry, medical device cyber security refers to safeguarding and securing medical equipment and systems that incorporate digital data or information.
 The protection of data and medical records at the hospital or any other medical facility is referred to as the assurance of security in the healthcare industry.

 The US FDA (United States Food and Drug Administration) is the widely respected standard that offers recommendations related to medical software and technology.
 The EU R (European Union Regulation) standard is also inferior to the US FDA.
 They offer rules that align security requirements with ISO norms.